-Lew Tabackin plays a tenor saxophone solo "Chasin' After Love" in Burghausen, Germany in 2000.
+Lew Tabackin performs a tenor saxophone solo in Burghausen, Germany in 2000.

-Lew Tabackin has become a great supporter of The Jazz Foundation of America in their mission to save the homes and the lives of America's elderly jazz and blues musicians including musicians that survived Hurricane Katrina.
-He sits on the Advisory Committee of the Foundation since 2002.
+Lew Tabackin has been a great supporter of the Jazz Foundation of America in recent years beginning in 2002.
+The foundation's mission is to save the homes and the lives of America's elderly jazz and blues musicians including those who survived Hurricane Katrina.

 Please share your favorite JazzontheTube.com videos with your friends and colleagues